hyperledger-archives/indy-sdk/docs/getting-started/indy-walkthrough.md

 ## Infrastructure Preparation

-### Step 1: Getting Trust Anchor Credentials for Faber, Acme, Thrift and Government
+### Step 1: Getting Endorser Credentials for Faber, Acme, Thrift and Government

 Faber College and other actors have done some preparation to offer this service to Alice.
 To understand these steps let's start with some definitions.